 It was interesting to see the changes post lockdown.
 Checkposts are in place to check papers and take swabs for testing.

 Small businesses are limping back to life.
 I stopped at this stone carvers shop at the side of the road to buy a stone motar and pestle and then as pure indulgence I bought a small grinding stone, a must have in all kitchens in India but have become a rarity since the electric mixer grinder came onto the market.
+So many sizes to choose from and they are all hand made.

 I got out of the car to take a picture of this charming display of masks for sale on the highway. so very creative.
 Masks have come to stay.
 Part of the new normal.